ebook production

 • Don’t overuse the ellipsis… Or, exclamation marks!

-• PAGES® on Mac OS does a good job creating an eBook as well if you don’t have Word®.
+• PAGES® on Mac OS does a good job creating an ebook as well if you don’t have Word®.
 My least favorite is Google Docs, but it’s workable.

 • Regardless of what program is used, usually, there are glitches and tweaks required.